Andy-Hoch/Andy-Hoch/README.md

 🌐 **Web Development Enthusiast**: I've recently graduated from the intensive Web Development bootcamp at Le Wagon, where I gained hands-on experience in HTML, CSS, JavaScript, Ruby, Ruby on Rails, and SQL.

 🚀 **Project Highlights**:
-- **[Sport Buddy](https://github.com/Andy-Hoch/Sport-Buddy)**: A web app connecting sports enthusiasts, showcasing my skills in Ruby on Rails, APIs, and real-time chat implementation with WebSocket.
+- **Sport Buddy**: A web app connecting sports enthusiasts, showcasing my skills in Ruby on Rails, APIs, and real-time chat implementation with WebSocket.
+Checkout the Repo: [Andy-Hoch/Sport-Buddy](https://github.com/Andy-Hoch/Sport-Buddy)
 - **citychurch News**: A native iOS and Android app for optimizing internal communication, designed using Figma and implemented with Bravo Studio. [citychurch News on iOS](https://citychurch.koeln/news-ios) | [citychurch News on Android](https://citychurch.koeln/news-android)

 💼 **Professional Background**: I've also worked as an Online Marketing Manager at [Adcologne GmbH](https://www.adcologne.de/) and as a Digital Lead at [citychurch](https://citychurch.koeln), where I've honed my skills in leadership, technical marketing and digital infrastructure management.